Is a Smart Boiler Right For You? Here’s All You Need to Know

 - your routine is unpredictable

-- you like to maintain control over temp settings
+- maintaining control over temp settings is important to you

 - you will not be taking advantage of the zoned heating feature